|

 SWCPC 548

-Contains images of individuals, aerial views, office interiors, disposal
+Contains images of individuals, aerial views, office interiors, disposal sites,

-the Salt Repository Project Office of the U. S. Department of Energy.
-In the 1980s the U.
+concerning the Salt Repository Project Office of the U. S. Department of Energy.

-S. Department of Energy led an effort to establish nuclear waste disposal sites in several
+In the 1980s the U. S. Department of Energy led an effort to establish nuclear

-states.
-One of the states was Texas.
-The site picked was in Deaf Smith County.
-The
+picked was in Deaf Smith County.
+The Deaf Smithproposal fell through

-proposal for Deaf Smith County fell through due to protests from the local community
+due to protests from the local community.

 United States Feed Grain Council